Battle of the Hotels

-The Battle of the Hotels (معركة الفنادق, Maʿrakah al-Fanādiq, French: Front des Hotels), was a subconflict within the 1975–77 phase of the Lebanese Civil War that occurred in the Minet-el-Hosn hotel district of downtown Beirut.
+The Battle of the Hotels (معركة الفنادق, Maʿrakah al-Fanādiq) was a subconflict within the 1975–77 phase of the Lebanese Civil War that occurred in the Minet-el-Hosn hotel district of downtown Beirut.
 This area was one of the first major battles of the war that began in April 1975.

 The battle was fought for the possession of a small hotel complex, the St. Charles City Center, adjacent to the gilded Corniche seafront area on the Mediterranean, in the north-western corner of the downtown district of Beirut, and it quickly spread to other areas of central Beirut.
 The often fierce battles that ensued were fought with heavy exchanges of rocket and artillery fire from the various hotel rooftops and rooms.
 Sniper fire was commonly utilized.

 Background

-The hotel district involved in the Battle of the Hotels included a number of then-modern hotels built during Lebanon’s “Golden Age” boom of the mid-to-late 1960s and early 1970s.
-Among them were the Holiday Inn Beirut on Rue Omar Daouk, the Phoenicia Inter-Continental, the Hotel St. Georges, the Melkart, the Palm Beach, the Excelsior, the Normandy and the Alcazar.
-Some of them were high-rise towers.
+The Battle of the Hotels was a sub-conflict of the Lebanese Civil War that took place in the city's hotel district that involved a number of then-modern high-rises of hotels built during Lebanon's "Golden Age" boom of the mid-to-late 1960s and early 1970s.
+Among them were the Holiday Inn Beirut on Rue Omar Daouk, the Phoenicia Inter-Continental, the seafront Hotel St. Georges, the Melkart, the Palm Beach, the Excelsior, the Normandy and the Alcazar, some of them were high-rise towers.
 Not all of the hotels had been completed when the civil war broke out in April 1975.
-The area, including the Holiday Inn, which opened in 1973, was a symbol of Lebanon’s affluence in the period preceding the Civil War, an icon in Beirut’s rapidly growing landscape.
+The area, including the Holiday Inn, which opened in 1973, was a symbol of Lebanon's affluence in the period preceding the civil war, an icon in Beirut's rapidly growing landscape.
 By October 1975, the hotel district became strategically important for fighters in the escalating Lebanese Civil War, because of its proximity to the sea.
-As Beirut was increasingly divided into West Beirut and East Beirut through 1975 along the Green Line, the Lebanese Front and the National Movement raced to capture the district.
-Seen by fighters as a strategic military asset, the Holiday Inn in particular soon became a symbolic trophy in the battle, with both sides determined to capture it in an effort to demoralise the other faction.
+As Beirut was increasingly divided into West Beirut and East Beirut through 1975 along the Green Line, the Lebanese Front and the Lebanese National Movement (LNM) militias raced to capture the district.
+Seen by fighters as a strategic military asset, the Holiday Inn in particular soon became a symbolic trophy in the battle, with both sides determined to capture it in an effort to demoralise the other.

 Other tactically valuable, multi-storey buildings in the district included the still-unfinished 30-story Murr Tower (Arabic: برج المر, Burj al-Murr, French: Tour Murr) in the Kantari District and the Rizk Tower, (Arabic: برج رزق الأشرفية, Burj Rizk al-Achrafieh, French: Tour Rizk Achrafieh) in Achrafieh, which were Beirut's tallest buildings at the time.
 Together with the neighbouring hotels, these buildings towered over the residential quarters in adjacent areas, which included both Christian and Muslim inhabitants.
-This district had been spared the effects of the ongoing conflict, and most of the hotels were able to continue functioning normally, although with virtually no tourists and holidaymakers.
+This district had been spared the effects of the ongoing conflict, and most of the hotels were able to continue functioning normally, although with virtually no tourists or holidaymakers.